chen15861132927/QF4CPlus/README.md

 The source code in this directory is the C++ Qt port of Miro Samek's Quantum Framework including his excellent implementation of a hierarchical state machine.

-and better than QP is OOP C++ show the construction and easy to understand.
+And better than QP is OOP C++ show the construction and easy to understand. and not lost performance.

-And I just do for Industrial automation computer program to easy to control hardware, make it esay to develop different machine sequence Action.
+I just do for Industrial automation computer program to easy to control hardware, make it esay to develop different machine sequence Action.

 development environment

 VS2019

 Qt5.12.12